Compute Services Quiz

 Key mechanics:

-- Capacity may be reclaimed with a 2-minute warning via the EC2 metadata endpoint
+- 2-minute interruption warning via EC2 metadata endpoint

 - Use capacity-optimized allocation strategy